 5. Mutabal (Eggplant Dip)

 Mutabal (or Moutabal) is a popular eggplant-based dish in Middle Eastern delicacies.
-In fact, the original form of Mutabal is Baba Ghonoush – a Levantine mashed eggplant dish with many seasonings.
+In fact, the original form of Mutabal is Baba Ghonoush or Baba Ghanouj – a Levantine mashed eggplant dish with many seasonings.

 Preparing and cooking this dish is simple.
 Place your eggplant at 450 F degrees in the oven, then combine everything in a big bowl to create a thick dip.
 That’s why they are perfect for consuming with vegetable sticks or pita, tortilla chips.